 The Board reserves at least one day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for three to five days, in 2015 Nestlé in Dubai (UAE).
-The average attendance at the Board meetings was 98%, one Board member having missed one meeting.
+In addition, every year the Board visits one operating company for three to five days, in 2016 Nestlé in China.

+The average attendance at the Board meetings was 100%.
 All Board members attended all Committee meetings.
 The Company would individually disclose each member of the Board of Directors with an attendance rate of less than 75%.
 Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
 In addition, selected members of the Executive Board and senior management participate in certain Committee meetings.